-The projected unit credit method calculates the present value of the defined benefit obligation and the current service cost.
+The projected unit credit method is used to calculate the present value of the defined benefit obligation and the current service cost.
 Components of defined benefit cost include:

-- Current and past service costs are recognised in profit or loss for the period. - Net interest over the net defined benefit liability (asset), recognised in profit or loss for the period. - New net defined benefit liability (asset) measurements include: (a) actuarial gains and losses; (b) the performance of the plan's assets, and (c) changes in the effect of the asset ceiling, which are recognised in other comprehensive income.
+- Current and past service costs are recognised in profit or loss for the period. - Net interest over the net defined benefit liability (asset), recognised in profit or loss for the period. - The new net defined benefit liability (asset) measurements include: (a) actuarial gains and losses; (b) the performance of the plan's assets, and (c) changes in the effect of the asset ceiling, which are recognised in other comprehensive income.